sbkoth/sbkoth.github.io/content/projects/schema-governance.md

 ## Project Overview

 I established a comprehensive enterprise schema governance framework that standardized how data contracts were created, reviewed, and evolved across distributed systems.
-This framework balanced developer autonomy with the need for centralized data governance.
+This framework balanced developer autonomy with the need for centralized data governance while addressing specific needs for sensitive financial data.
+The solution provided a foundation for reliable event-driven architectures handling payment processing and financial transactions.

 ## Key Contributions

-- Designed and implemented a multi-datacenter mirrored Schema Registry setup
+- Designed and implemented a multi-datacenter mirrored Schema Registry setup with failover capabilities
-- Created detailed workflows for schema creation, review, and evolution
+- Created detailed workflows for schema creation, review, and evolution with appropriate stakeholder involvement
-- Established compatibility rules and enforcement mechanisms
+- Established compatibility rules and enforcement mechanisms for backward and forward compatibility
-- Developed clear documentation and guidelines for developers
+- Developed PCI-compliant schema classification and handling procedures for payment card data
-- Implemented automated testing and validation in CI/CD pipelines
+- Implemented automated testing and validation in CI/CD pipelines for schema correctness
+- Created schema evolution patterns for complex financial transaction events
-- Trained teams on schema evolution patterns and best practices
+- Trained development teams on schema best practices and evolution patterns
-- Integrated schema review into existing development processes
+- Integrated schema review into existing development processes while minimizing workflow disruption
-- Created schema visualization tools for better stakeholder understanding
+- Created interactive schema visualization tools for business and technical stakeholders
+- Developed automated schema validation testing frameworks with robust error handling
+- Established data quality monitoring for schema compliance in production
+- Created a self-service developer portal for schema exploration and documentation

 ## Technical Approach

 The solution centered around a distributed Schema Registry that served as the source of truth for all data contracts.
-By implementing strict compatibility rules, we ensured that schema changes wouldn't break existing consumers.
+By implementing strict compatibility rules, we ensured that schema changes wouldn't break existing consumers while enabling necessary evolution.
+The system supported multiple serialization formats including Avro, JSON Schema, and Protobuf to accommodate diverse application needs.

-The governance framework included clear documentation of ownership, clear approval processes, and integration with existing developer workflows.
+The governance framework included clear documentation of ownership, role-based approval processes, and seamless integration with existing developer workflows through Git-based reviews.
 This approach ensured that governance requirements were met without imposing undue burden on development teams.

+For sensitive financial data, additional controls were implemented including field-level encryption patterns, PII handling guidelines, and data classification schemes that integrated with the overall data governance program.
+The framework also included comprehensive auditing capabilities to track schema changes over time.

 ## Results

-The schema governance framework dramatically improved data quality and reduced integration problems across teams.
-With clear contracts and compatibility rules in place, teams could evolve their data structures with confidence.
-The framework also improved visibility into data assets across the organization, enabling better reuse and understanding.
+The schema governance framework dramatically improved data quality and reduced integration problems across teams working with financial data systems.
+With clear contracts and compatibility rules in place, teams could evolve their data structures with confidence while maintaining strict compliance requirements.

+The framework also improved visibility into data assets across the organization, enabling better reuse and understanding of key financial data entities.
+Development velocity increased as teams spent less time debugging data integration issues, while production incidents related to schema incompatibilities decreased by over 80%.
+The standardized approach to data contracts created a foundation for reliable, scalable event-driven architectures handling mission-critical financial transactions.